drunksonly/announcements/README.md

-## Welcome to the Drunks Only Annoucements page
+# The Official Drunks Only Annoucements Page

-This is a test website for Drunks Only Announcements.
+This is the announcement page for Drunks Only (D.O.)
+San Diego.

 In case of a contagious virus or other emergency, information as to what Drunks Only will do as far as